Cernie/Pummeler/README.md

 # Installation

-Unzip the CerniesWonderfulFunctions folder into WoW directory Interface/Addons folder.
+Unzip the Pummeler folder into WoW directory Interface/Addons folder.
 Remove the -master from the folder name.

 # Usage
 - To use in a macro type